spycherf/creeps/creeps_game_rules.md

 ### Health and mana

 Cards that take part in combat have _health_, or _hit points_ (HP), representing the amount of _damage_ they can take before being defeated (1 damage = 1 HP).
-Face cards have 3 HP and number cards have 2 HP—except peasants, which have only 1 HP.
+Without bonuses, face cards have 3 HP and number cards have 2 HP—except peasants, which only have 1 HP.

 Cards with abilities that cost mana also have 1 _mana point_ (MP).

-Some abilities can increase a card's total HP or MP, but no card may exceed 4 HP or 2 MP.
-If a bonus is removed, current health or mana is only reduced if it exceeds the new total.
-For example, a hero with a +1 HP bonus drops from 4/4 HP to 3/3 HP when the bonus is removed.
-The same card at 3/4 HP would remain at 3/3 HP after the bonus is lost.
+Some abilities temporarily increase a card's maximum HP or MP, but no card may exceed 4 HP or 2 MP.
+When a card gains or loses such bonuses during combat, its current HP or MP are unaffected, unless the current value is higher than the new maximum.
+In that case, it is reduced to match the maximum.
+For example: a hero with a +1 HP bonus drops from 4/4 HP to 3/3 HP when the bonus is removed, while the same hero at 3/4 HP would remain at 3/3 HP.

 ## Setup